How Many Sprays Of Perfume (How Much Is Too Much?)

 It’s much heavier, and its versatile formula can be used day or night.

-However, you’ll want to avoid spraying too much of Eau De Parfum because it has a 15-20% concentration.
+However, you’ll want to avoid spraying too much Eau De Parfum, as it has a 15-20% concentration.

 Therefore, it’s best to apply the ‘less is more’ strategy when learning to spray Eau De Parfum.